 Card modelling offers you the opportunity to build small models. use simple inexpensive tools and all without breaking the bank.
 In card you can buy several models and go back for another try as your skills improve.
-See also my fotopics collection of railway photographs.
+See also my gallery collection of railway photographs.

 If any reader has any doubt about the quality that can be achieved with card as a modelling medium the buildings on the Pendon museum layout will put those doubts fully to rest.

 A further advantage of working in card is that commercially produced printy sheets, or textures, can be employed and some are available for free download on line.
 The textures site I was using in 2007 when I built Pebbles End was Mayang Textures.
 However this was off-line for some time due to technical issues with a server although I am happy to report (Feb.
 09) it is back.
 During the down time of Mayang I also found a similar, and arguably better, site (GTextextures.com) which can be found here.
 You can also make your own printy sheets from your own photographs and other artwork.

 Example sheet for a forthcoming WPCCCo Kit

 Now on the Festiniog Railway running as a 2-4-0 it was originally built by Baldwin in 1918 as a petrol 0-4-0 for service with the French Army in WW1.